kuzudb/kuzu-blog/src/content/post/2024-01-24-transforming-your-data-to-graphs-1.md

 ### Node tables

-The data in the `client.csv`, `city.csv`, `company.csv` and `merchant.csv` files are already in the right structure for Kùzu to load them as node tables.
-You can create the node tables using the following Cypher queries and run them via the Kùzu CLI, or the client SDK of your choice.
+The data in the `client.csv`, `city.csv`, `company.csv` and `merchant.csv` files are already in the right structure for Kuzu to load them as node tables.
+You can create the node tables using the following Cypher queries and run them via the Kuzu CLI, or the client SDK of your choice.

 ```cypher
 // Client node table